mayitreya/ryujinx-configurator/README.md

 This tool is designed for couch gaming setups, allowing you to seamlessly configure multiple controllers for local multiplayer sessions without leaving the Big Picture interface.

 ## Compatibility
-This project works best with Steam Deck (that's the only device I tested on), but it should work with most Linux desktop setups.
+*This project works best with Steam Deck* (that's the only device I tested on), but it should work with most Linux desktop setups.
 I have not tested Windows or macOS.
 That's for the community to help me with :)

 ## Installation & Build

 This tool is a Python script that can be compiled into a standalone executable.

 **Prerequisites:**
-* Python 3.8 or higher
+* Python 3.8 or higher (Steam Deck comes with 3.13 so you're good)
 * Ryujinx installed and configured to an extent (like, you should at least add a controller and remove it just to create the Config.json file, y'know?)

 **1. Clone the Repository**